Frequently asked questions.

 What vendors should i expect?

 We’re teaming up with local businesses to bring a solid mix of goodies to camp.
-Expect a little bit of everything, including food vendors, a local tattoo shop on-site offering flash tattoos, and (fingers crossed) some incredible local artisans showing off their craft.
+Expect a little bit of everything, including food vendors, a local tattoo shop on-site offering flash tattoos, and (fingers crossed) some incredible artisans showing off their craft.

 Can I bring my pet?